 While there is a paid version of Hiretual that offers more features, there is a free subscription option that still allows you to take advantage of many of the basic features for up to 10 contacts per week.

 Hiretual builds boolean search strings that allow you to search for a very specific kind of candidate.
 For example, if you are looking for a candidate that has both sales and customer service experience for your retail business, you can search “sales” AND “customer service” to make sure that each candidate that shows up in the search results has experience in both areas, rather than one or the other.
-Hiretual will also search through passive candidates so that you can engage an audience that has not reached out to you yet.
+Hiretual will also search through passive candidates so that you can engage an audience that has not reached out to you yet, which is why it’s one of the top sourcing tools on the market.

 Information about potential candidates is taken from social media accounts or other public sources and cross-referenced so you know you are getting the correct information.
 Hiretual searches through candidates and evaluates them on over one hundred different factors.
 Candidate information is then aggregated into one convenient place for you to look over.